Your Rights when Travelling in a Taxi or Minicab

 Ask if they will sub-contract the booking to a taxi.

-- There should be no extra charge applied by the company if a person who travels in their wheelchair books a fully wheelchair accessible vehicle – all customers should pay the same rate for the same type of vehicle from that particular company.
+- There should be no extra charges applied by the company for a person who is travelling in their wheelchair – the company must charge customers equally for equal services.

-For example, if a journey from Star Cars, going from A to B costs £10 for one passenger who does not use a wheelchair, the same journey from the same company should also cost £10 for one passenger who does use a wheelchair.
+For example, if a journey from Star Cars, going from A to B costs £10 for one passenger who does not use a wheelchair and who is travelling in a saloon vehicle, the same journey from the same company should also cost £10 for one passenger who does use a wheelchair and who is travelling in a wheelchair accessible vehicle.

 - The driver must make sure you are safe and secure before driving – this is his legal responsibility.